chinpeerapat/zola/INSTALL.md

 #### Default Configuration

-By default, Zola connects to Ollama at `http://localhost:11434`.
+By default, smolchat connects to Ollama at `http://localhost:11434`.
 This works for local installations.

 #### Custom Ollama URL